 Other SS goodies include four-piston Brembo brakes, a sportier FE3 suspension and Competitive/Sport modes for the car's StabiliTrak stability control system, including launch control for manual SS models.

-For the latest model year, the Camaro SS gains a electric power steering system from the fine-handling ZL1.
+The Camaro SS recently gains an electric power steering system taken from the fine-handling ZL1.
 Despite this addition, the Camaro SS remains slightly less nimble than its main competitor - the Ford Mustang - due largely to its heftier curb weight.
 It continues to offer up a comfortable ride and excellent directional stability, however.

 Inside, the Camaro recently received a minor cabin update with a new steering wheel and a revised gauge cluster.
 While the changes help make the car's stylish interior a bit more user-friendly, they do little to mitigate the visibility problems created by the show-car exterior styling - thick pillars and a high beltline mean that seeing out of the sides and back of the Camaro can be a challenge.
 Thankfully, Chevrolet does offer an optional backup camera.